 Advancing the Coverage, Quality, and Impact of HIV Services

-The HIV Coverage, Quality, and Impact Network (CQUIN) is a multi-country learning network dedicated to improving differentiated service delivery (DSD) for people living with HIV.
+The HIV Coverage, Quality, and Impact Network (CQUIN) is a multi-country learning network dedicated to expanding and improving differentiated service delivery (DSD) for people living with HIV.

-The network convenes health system leaders from diverse countries in sub-Saharan Africa to participate in joint learning and information exchange, with the goal of fostering scale-up and spread of high-quality differentiated services.
-Representatives from ministries of health, implementing partners, civil society, associations of people living with HIV, and donor agencies work to scale up DSD, relative to each country’s unique needs.
-The network supports experience sharing, peer-to-peer learning, and collaborative problem solving.
+The network convenes health system leaders from countries in sub-Saharan Africa to participate in joint learning and information exchange, with the goal of fostering the scale-up and spread of high-quality, high-impact HIV services.

 Frequently Asked Questions

 CQUIN stands for the HIV Coverage, Quality, and Impact Network.
 CQUIN is a network of countries and stakeholders dedicated to improving HIV service delivery by advancing DSD.